microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/README.md

 - Ensure that you have the necessary permissions to create resources in your Azure subscription.
 If you do not have the necessary permissions, please contact your Azure subscription administrator.

-## Lab environment for this MicroHack
+## **Lab environment for this MicroHack**

 To experiment with Azure Monitor and learn how to use it, a lab environment is provided.
 This includes a sample application, virtual machines and other Azure services to generate telemetry data.

 Below an architecure diagram displays the setup.
 Tutorials and documentation that provide step-by-step guidance on how to deploy the enviornment comes along.

-### Architecture

 ![Architecture](./images/architecture_01.png)

 ### Deployment

-There are two different ways to deploy the lab environment.
+There are **two different ways** to deploy the lab environment.
 The first is to use the **Azure Portal** and the second is to use the provided **terraform** scripts.
 The terraform method is the preferred method as it is faster and more reliable.
 However, if you are not familiar with terraform, you can use the Azure Portal method.

 #### Azure Portal Method